-Until now, the ordinary solution to support operational military tasks has been to put special designed embedded computers into vehicles.
-Albeit a very expensive solution, for years this has been the best way to provide military vehicles with technology that can reliably withstand rugged environments.
-JLT mobile computers is offering another approach by replacing and enhance many of these specially designed units for a mere fraction of the price.
-And a JLT PC is not only durable but small as well.
+Until now, the standard solution to support operational military tasks has been to put specially designed embedded computers into vehicles.
+Albeit a very expensive solution, for years this has been the best way to provide military vehicles with technology that can reliably withstand harsh environments.
+JLT Mobile Computers is offering another approach by replacing and enhancing many of these specially designed units for a mere fraction of the price with the JLT industrial PCs, and they are not only durable but small as well.

-The products are designed against US-military MIL-STD-810G and European IEC test standards for shock, dust, heat, cold, vibration and water resistance.
+JLT products are designed against US-military MIL-STD-810G and European IEC test standards for shock, dust, heat, cold, vibration and water resistance.
 We are constantly pushing the limit of our computers to develop faster and more reliable systems.
-Our computers uses the fast available processors which do not require cooling by a fan, a range of screen sizes with adjustable resolution and high light intensity from 500 to 800 NIT.
+Our computers use the fastest available processors which do not require fan cooling, a range of screen sizes with adjustable resolutions and high light intensity from 500 to 800 NIT.
 The military generally sets the standard for tough devices of all kinds.
 Even the standards we use to rate the ruggedness of equipment is a military standard.
 So, it is no surprise that rugged mobile devices find their way to the battlefield and myriad support assignments.
-You will currently find our devices used by troops in remote regions of the world where ruggedness and dependability are vital.
+You will currently find our devices used by troops in remote regions of the world where ruggedness and reliability are vital.

-Time to reach the fire site is reduced if the computer in the fire engine starts to receive data from the alarm central the second a fire alarm goes off.
+Time to reach the fire site is reduced if the computer onboard the fire engine starts to receive data from the alarm control center the second a fire alarm goes off.
 Electronic maps can be sent and the driver gets instructions to find the best way to the fire site.
 Via satellite link, the computer can get building designs with graphical information about explosive and other dangerous goods.
-Getting building design usually takes minutes – information which can save many firemen's lives.
+Getting building design data usually takes minutes – information which can save many lives.